**Please refer to each festival’s website to check the most up-to-date event date and status information**

 The Northern Virginia International Film Festival

-A brand new festival located in Northern Virginia.
-This is a festival for filmmakers by filmmakers and whose aim is to bring a slice of Hollywood to the Virginia area.
+A festival for filmmakers by filmmakers and whose aim is to bring a slice of Hollywood to the Virginia area.
 They pride themselves on working with filmmakers independent of budget, origin, style or genre.

 The festival is now connected with the Capital Film Market event in Fairfax, VA, for distributors, sales agents, buyers, filmmakers.